rdevans87/WebAPIs_CodingQuiz/04-Homework/README.md

-## Web APIs: Code Quiz
+# 04 Web APIs: Code Quiz

-This app features a timed coding quiz on Javascript Fundamentals for students to test their skills on the materials covered in this unit.
-The Code Quiz contains multiple-choice questions and interactive coding challenges to help familiaze students with a typical coding assessment that is often required during the interiew process.

-I built this Coding Quiz using updated HTML and CSS features in Javascript.
-I designed the app to have a responsive user interface that runs in a browser and that with web APIs to store and return.
-The question are displayed in series prompts and the user must answer by clicking on a selection of input buttons.
-Input buttons are collected until until question or answered or time reacheso An algorithim to calculate the data and return score results.
-A time interval is used to create the timer.
+## Your Task

+At some point in your journey to become a full-stack web developer, you’ll likely be asked to complete a coding assessment&mdash;perhaps as part of an interview process.
+A typical coding assessment includes both multiple-choice questions and interactive coding challenges.

+To help familiarize you with these tests and allow you to use the skills covered in this unit, this week’s homework invites you to build a timed coding quiz with multiple-choice questions.
+This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
+It will have a clean, polished, and responsive user interface.

+This week’s coursework will equip you with all the skills you need to succeed in this assignment.

 ## User Story